SniksaX/AgenticAI/README.md

 To run the test suite, execute the following command from the root directory: code
 Bash
-pytest
+pytest```

-Project Structure
+## Project Structure
-code
-Code
 .
 ├── .env # Environment variables (not version controlled) ├── agent_logs.log # Log file for agent activity
 ├── main.py # FastAPI application entry point
 ├── README.md # This file
 ├── requirements.txt # Project dependencies
 ├── src
-│   ├── __init__.py
+│ ├── init.py
 │ ├── agent_core.py # Core agent logic, prompts, and executor
 │ ├── models.py # Pydantic models for API data contracts
 │ └── tools.py # Agent's custom tools
 └── tests
-    ├── __init__.py
+├── init.py
 └── test_tools.py # Unit tests for the custom tools
+code
+Code
-Contributing
+## Contributing

 Contributions to this project are welcome.
 Please adhere to the following guidelines:
-Fork the repository.
+1. Fork the repository.
-Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.
-Commit your changes with clear, descriptive messages.
+3. Commit your changes with clear, descriptive messages.
-Ensure all tests pass before submitting.
+4. Ensure all tests pass before submitting.
-Open a pull request for review.
+5. Open a pull request for review.

-License
+## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.